alexflint/alexflint.io/content/_index.md

 +++
 title = "Alex Flint"
-tagline = "Greetings!"
+tagline = "Monasticism; AI safety"
 +++

 Hello!
 Welcome!
 My name is Alex.
-I am a human.
-I am just now writing a description of myself for my website so that you may understand what kind of person I am and decide how and whether they wish to relate to me.
+I am just now writing a description of myself for my website so that you may understand what kind of person I am and decide how and whether you wish to relate to me.
 You may be in fact be in the midst of this very dilemma just now!
 If so, read on.

-To help you in deciding how and whether to relate to me, I will give you the following information.
 I am a thirty three year old male human.
 My parents loved me very much but there is a lot they did not know and although they did a good job, I came out of my first twenty years a bit wonky.

 At first I didn't like being wonky, so I decided to leave my home country and study for a PhD at a prestigious university.
 This didn't fix my wonkiness but it was a lot of fun and I met some very good people who pointed me on the way.